 Do Corporate Raiders Still Exist?

 The world of business today is very different from the 1980s.
 Corporate raiders are still around, but they’re not as famous as they used to be.
 These days, corporate raiders tend to have a more difficult time finding their target companies and making the right moves to take them over.

 Corporate raiders have been around since the 1960s, and they once wielded a lot of power.
 Back in the 1980s, it was easier for corporate raiders to take over companies with a simple phone call.
 But today’s regulations make it much more difficult to do so.
 Moreover, raiders face competition from large conglomerates and private equity firms in their bid to acquire attractive target companies.

-When it comes to hostile takeovers and corporate raiders, institutional investors generally shy away from them.
+When it comes to hostile takeovers and corporate raiders, institutional investors generally shy away from them due to reputational risks.